-- a) Convener of the: (i) IMF Committee on Balance of Payments Statistics; and (ii\i) Interagency Task Force on Finance Statistics. - b) Membership in the interagency task forces: (i) Intersecretariat Working Group on National Accounts (assuming the rotating Chair after the 2001 Statistical Commission meeting); (ii) Task Force on Merchandise Trade Statistics; (iii) Task Force on Environment Statistics; (iii) Task Force on Service Statistics; and (iv) Intersecretariat Working Group on Price Statistics. - c) Participation in the management of global statistical system through: (i) the biennial sessions of the United Nations Statistical Commission; (ii) the ACC Subcommittee on Statistical Activities; (iii) the work of the UN regional commission's statistical activities, including the Conference of European Statisticians and its Bureau (as an observer); and (iv) special activities such as the PARIS21 Consortium. - d) Cooperation with BIS (especially on external debt, international reserves, and banking statistics), EUROSTAT, ECB, and OECD in areas of common concern.
+a) Convener of the: (i) IMF Committee on Balance of Payments Statistics; and (ii\i) Interagency Task Force on Finance Statistics.

+b) Membership in the interagency task forces: (i) Intersecretariat Working Group on National Accounts (assuming the rotating Chair after the 2001 Statistical Commission meeting); (ii) Task Force on International Trade Statistics; (iii) Task Force on Environment Statistics; (iii) Task Force on Service Statistics; and (iv) Intersecretariat Working Group on Price Statistics.

+c) Participation in the management of global statistical system through: (i) the sessions of the United Nations Statistical Commission; (ii) the ACC Subcommittee on Statistical Activities; (iii) the work of the UN regional commission's statistical activities, including the Conference of European Statisticians and its Bureau (as an observer); and (iv) special activities such as the PARIS21 Consortium. d) Cooperation with BIS (especially on external debt, international reserves, and banking statistics), d) Cooperation with BIS (especially on external debt, international reserves, and banking statist EUROSTAT, ECB, and OECD in areas of common concern.